 - At the prize presentations in December, randomly drawn prizes will be awarded to Queensland Trail Running Championships participants who are attending these presentations.

 The aim is to include all Queensland events that fall into the different categories, provided that they are well organised, safe, community oriented, environmentally friendly events.
 Most Event Organisers are confirmed, with almost all their events.
 Event Organisers can also submit new races during the year if new ones are organised.
-Below is an events list, divided up into the different categories, please let us know if there are any missing.
+Under the race categories section above are the current list of events.
+If you think we’ve missed one, let us know.

 Most events shorter than 15km that don’t qualify as a mountain race are excluded.

 TRAQ will have the final say about the inclusion of an event (in consultation with the Event Organiser), as TRAQ is the convenor of the series.
 TRAQ wants to include fun events that are safe, well organised, community-oriented and environment friendly.
 If TRAQ believes an event does not meet those requirements, it may exclude the event.
 Events during which alcohol is consumed by event participants during the event may not be included.